aknkrstozkn/ImGuiParticleSimulation/README.md

-# ImGui SDL Partical Simulation
+# ImGui SDL Particle Simulation

-A basic pixel vise particle simulation to practice iMGui. <br />
+A basic, pixel-wise particle simulation designed for practicing with ImGui. <br />
 Features some cool visuals :)

-## How it looks
+## How it Looks
 ![](ParticalSimulation.gif)

 ## Screenshots